alekse1f/rsschool-cv/cv.md

 * Email: n8x8@yandex.ru

 ## Summary
-I want to be a professional in programming.
+I want to be a professional in programming!

 ## Skills
 * HTML5